bor0/gidti/manuscript/chapter5.md

 allSame (Cons x (Cons y xs)) = x == y && allSame xs
 ```

 Idris will return `True` in case all elements are equal to each other, and `False` otherwise.
 Let's now think how we can represent this function in terms of types.
-We want to have a type `AllSame` which has three constructors:
+We want to have a type `AllSame` that has three constructors:

 1. `AllSameZero` which is a proof for `AllSame` in case of an empty list
 1. `AllSameOne` which is a proof for `AllSame` in case of a single-element list